*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 There is what I would describe as a nutty or seed-like flavor note that complements the earthy tones very well.
 I find this tea to be very smooth with very little bitterness.

-Bitterness in tea is always hard to quantify so what might not seem bitter to me maybe incredibly bitter for you.
-You really have to try it for yourself to get the most accurate picture for any tea but particularly this one.
+Bitterness in tea is always hard to quantify so what might not seem bitter to me may be incredibly bitter for you.
+You really have to try it for yourself to get the most accurate picture of any tea but particularly this one.

 Butcher Broom Root Tea